-- ► SMAQMD guidance to lead agencies, updated in April 2020, on reducing GHG emissions from new land development projects through best management practices11 and an Urban Heat Island mitigation project assessing vulnerability and solutions specifically to heat-related climate change impacts12. - ▶ Sacramento County's adoption in December 2020 of GHG significance thresholds for evaluating potential climate change impacts of new projects subject to CEQA. - ▶ Sacramento County's declaration of a climate emergency in December 2020. - ► Sacramento County's inclusion of an Infill Fee in Development Agreements adopted as part of two specific plans approved in 2020. - ► SMUD operation of energy efficiency programs for County residents with performance tracked by reduction of carbon emissions13 and adoption of a climate resolution which aims to transition all electricity delivered to customers in Sacramento County to GHG-free sources by 203014. - ► SacRT initiatives which include providing County residents access to microtransit, electric busses, and expanded light rail service15.
+- ► SACOG adoption of a region-wide Sustainable Communities Strategy in 201912, which provides policies and implementation actions for GHG reductions in the on-road transportation sector, consistent with statewide targets set by CARB. - ► SMAQMD guidance to lead agencies, updated in April 2020, on reducing GHG emissions from new land development projects through best management practices13 and an Urban Heat Island mitigation project assessing vulnerability and solutions specifically to heat-related climate change impacts14. - ► Sacramento County's adoption in December 2020 of GHG significance thresholds for evaluating potential climate change impacts of new projects subject to CEQA. - ► Sacramento County's declaration of a climate emergency in December 2020. - ► Sacramento County's inclusion of an Infill Fee in Development Agreements adopted as part of two specific plans approved in 2020. - ► SMUD operation of energy efficiency programs for County residents with performance tracked by reduction of carbon emissions15 and adoption of a climate resolution which aims to transition all electricity delivered to customers in Sacramento County to GHG-free sources by 203016. - ► Sacramento Regional Transit District (SacRT) initiatives which include providing County residents access to microtransit, electric busses, and expanded light rail service17.